Devotional pictures for swallowing

 Schluckbildchen; from German, which means literally "swallowable pictures", are small notes of paper that have a sacred image on them with the purpose of being swallowed.
 They were used as a religious practice in the folk medicine throughout the eighteenth to twentieth century, and were believed to possess curative powers.
 Frequently found in the "spiritual medicine chests" of devout believers at that time, by swallowing them they wished to gain these curative powers.
 They are to be distinguished from Esszettel; from German, meaning "edible notes of paper", the latter only having text written on them.

 Variations

+Esszettel

-EsszettelEsszettel had either adages, names of saints, prayers or bible verses written on them, usually in the shortened form of sigils.
+Esszettel had either adages, names of saints, prayers or bible verses written on them, usually in the shortened form of sigils.
 Occasionally, red paper was used.
 In Holstein, for example, feverish people were given slips saying „Fieber bleib aus / N.N. ist nicht zu Haus“ (fever stay away, N.N. is not at home).
 In Protestant regions like Württemberg, East Frisia, Oldenburg or Hamburg, people symbolically consumed their own illness by eating a paper note that had their name, date of birth or some kind of phrase written on it.
 The slip was then stuck into a piece of bread or fruit, and the sick person ate it.